 Sydney is a young city in comparison to others, with the oldest structures in the city a mere 200 or so years old.
 There has been plenty of development in recent years, mostly in apartment dwellings.
 The CBD surrounds, North Shore, and almost anywhere along a train line have seen many ultra-modern apartment blocks surface to meet the demands of a rising population.
 Particularly around the Waterloo area in the city, there are large apartment blocks lining the streets.

-Further out from Sydney, older style 1960’s, 1970’s buildings dominate, but in the city and close surrounds there is a real mix of all types of accommodation.
-In older areas around the harbour and the city CBD there are old sandstone cottages, converted warehouse, terraces, modern apartments, and freestanding houses – styles and sizes to suit everyone’s needs.
-In other areas there are a mixture of apartments and houses.
+Further out from Sydney, older style 1960s, 1970s buildings dominate, but in the city and close surrounds there is a real mix of all types of accommodation.
+In older areas around the harbor and the city CBD, there are old sandstone cottages, converted warehouses, terraces, modern apartments, and freestanding houses – styles and sizes to suit everyone’s needs.
+In other areas, there is a mixture of apartments and houses.

-Accommodation is expensive, and the closer to the harbour and transport, the greater the price range.
+Accommodation is expensive, and the closer to the harbor and transport, the greater the price range.
 As with any housing, the more features you add the more expensive it becomes.
-Lock up garages, views and multiple bathrooms (for example), all add an extra dollar amount to the rental or sale price.
+Lock-up garages, views, and multiple bathrooms (for example), all add an extra dollar amount to the rental or sale price.

 Prices are going up and the rental market continues to tighten due to a 1) increasing population and 2) lack of suitable properties for rent.